aguadecoco1301/handler/README.md

 # Version

-The official version are now 1.0.0
+The official version are 2.0.0

 # Configuration